Female Cochineal Beetle and your Food

 ___You learn something new everyday.
 Science is so cool.
 I appreciate how organic compounds can be used in our food.
 This proves that bugs can be safely eaten.
 When I see bugs being eaten in Thailand it intrigues me.
 It is comforting to know that we all eat bugs on a daily basis and just did not know it.

-7 Responses to “Female Cochineal Beetle and your Food”
+18 thoughts on “Female Cochineal Beetle and your Food

 You find this comforting, that we eat bugs on a daily basis?
 Maybe it is to you, but I find ‘disturbing’ to be a better word!
 Even moreso because it is not common knowledge.
 Yuck!!